 Glaw jump as the wooden eyes of Euripides lit up, two brief sparks of blue light not unlike the shine in Lykos' eyes.
 Looking up, he noted a faint smile on Lykos' lips. <My talent for spell-weaving is nowhere near Thais' or Aelius', but I do my best.>

-In the bowl more houses popped up and most of the sculptures gathered by them, sitting down in a circle, their expression's peaceful; an expression Lykos' echoed, his eyes heavy-lidded and the small smile on his lips widening slightly.
+In the bowl, more houses popped up and most of the sculptures gathered by them, sitting down in a circle, their expressions peaceful; Lykos' own echoed this, his eyes heavy-lidded and the small smile on his lips widening slightly.

 <Sadly, all were not satisfied with this peace.
 Euripides had loyal followers and together they swayed many warriors who were unskilled at mental combat to their side.>

-<Many of our kind had been lost, and seeing as your "Emperor" had one of our kin among his soldiers, Euripides suspected that most of the lost had been tricked to your side.> A macabre scene shaped itself out of the bowl; demons crouched high up on tree branches, each holding a blade, watching other sculptures walking below, as if frozen in the moment before making their kills. <The course of action was clear to him; find them and execute them for treason, and kill as many of your kind on the way as possible.>
+<Many of our kind had been lost.
+Seeing as your "Emperor" had one of our kin among his soldiers, Euripides suspected that most of the lost had been tricked to your side.> A macabre scene shaped itself out of the bowl; demons crouched high up on tree branches, each holding a blade, watching other sculptures walking below as if frozen in the moment before making their kills. <The course of action was clear to him; find them and execute them for treason, and kill as many of your kind on the way as possible.>

 <What?> Glaw exclaimed, pushing himself upright. <That doesn't make any sense!
 Why kill your own people if they couldn't help themselves?> He paused as Lykos' slowly shook his head. <They didn't have a choice in betraying you, did they?>

-The trees in the bowl writhed, like banners in harsh wind. <We don't know how they were swayed, but it mattered little.
-Executing traitors, no matter if they were willing traitors or not, was a vital part of the old laws.> His brow wrinkled into a troubled frown. <Euripides was very found of those.>
+The trees in the bowl writhed, like banners caught in a harsh wind. <We don't know how they were swayed, but it mattered little.
+Executing traitors, no matter if they were willing traitors or not, was a vital part of the old laws.> His brow wrinkled into a troubled frown. <Euripides was very fond of those.>

 Silence fell over the cellar as Lykos' eyes lost their glow and the figures in the wooden bowl melted away.
 He took a deep breath and adjusted his glasses, before he seemed to pull himself back together, squaring his shoulders and smiling politely.

-<The situation was rushing out of control,> he said, eyes lighting up again. <The Senate tried to intervene, but Euripides had gather too many followers at that point and he was voted caelum again.
-The city thus stood at the brink of full scale war with your kind.> Trees and houses appeared in the bowl once more, though they seemed to have trouble keeping their shape, changing size and order without rime or reason. <There was only one solution: overthrow Euripides.>
+<The situation was rushing out of control,> he said, eyes lighting up again. <The Senate tried to intervene, but Euripides had gathered too many followers at that point and he was voted caelum again.
+The city thus stood at the brink of full-scale war with your kind.> Trees and houses appeared in the bowl once more, though they seemed to have trouble keeping their shape, changing size and order without rime or reason. <There was only one solution: overthrow Euripides.>

 The figures in the bowl stilled and melted away, leaving a lone figure standing in its center.